mattermost/mattermost-mobile/README.md

 # Frequently Asked Questions

-### How is data handled on mobile devices after a user account is deactivated?
+### How is data handled on mobile devices after a user's account is deactivated?

 App data is wiped from the device when a user logs out of the app.
 If the user is logged in when the account is deactivated, then within one minute the system logs the user out, and as a result all app data is wiped from the device.